-A meal at the Cliff House isn't about the food—the spectacular ocean view is what brings folks here.
+A meal at the Cliff House isn't just about the food—the spectacular ocean view is what brings folks here—but the cuisine won't leave you wanting.
 The vistas, which include offshore Seal Rock (the barking marine mammals who reside there are actually sea lions), can be 30 miles or more on a clear day—or less than a mile on foggy days.
 Come for drinks just before sunset; then head back into town for dinner.

 Sitting on the observation deck is the Giant Camera, a camera obscura with its lens pointing skyward housed in a cute yellow-painted wooden shack.
 Built in the 1940s and threatened many times with demolition, it's now on the National Register of Historic Places.
 Step into the dark, tiny room inside (for a $3 fee); a fascinating 360-degree image of the surrounding area—which rotates as the "lens" on the roof rotates—is projected on a large, circular table.
 In winter and spring you may also glimpse migrating gray whales from the observation deck.